As Capital of Europe, Brussels is an ideal city for students…

 - Be a Belgian Resident

-- Provide an extract from the Population Register of the municipality of domicile
+- Provide an extract from the Population Register of the municipality where resident

 - Be in possession of an Identity Card